All posts by Stepparent Adoption Forms

 You will file your step parent adoption documents in the court located in the county where you reside.
 If you are in the military, you have the option to file in your home-state of record.

-We have listed the address for some of the Pennsylvania Courts below.
+We have listed the address for some of the Idaho Courts below.

 After you have determined that you want to complete a stepparent adoption, and have familiarized yourself with the adoption process, we can help you make the adoption a reality.